-Spray painting old Christmas Ornaments is a great way to give them new life!
+Refurbished Christmas Ornaments are a simple way to give life to old decorations!
 In just minutes you can give your old ornaments a makeover with a new coat of spray paint.
 Choose colours to match your decor and have fun!

 What You Need to Spray Paint Christmas Ornaments:

 - Spray paint in the colour(s) of your choice.
 Make sure you buy the right kind of paint, depending on if you are putting them outside or inside.
-Since mine are going to be hanging outside in the elements, I used Krylon: Fusion Outdoor for plastic.
+Since mine are plastic ornaments that are going to be hanging outside in the elements, I used Krylon: Fusion Outdoor for plastic.

 How to Spray Paint Christmas Ornaments: